oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.6 - Fix for Assignment File Downloads
--- Description: Overhauls storage policies to ensure correct public read -- access for authenticated users, which fixes a critical bug where -- downloading assignment files was failing.
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 4.7 - Fix for Assignment File Downloads (Definitive) -- Description: Overhauls storage policies to ensure correct public read -- access for authenticated users, which fixes a critical bug where -- downloading assignment files was failing.
 Also refactors the